alr-internship/self-supervised-depth-denoising/README.md

         But maybe it would be better to just divide by the std. dev. and not also substract the mean
     - Normalization by mapping the images linear from 0 - 1 (img - min) * (max - min).
         The trained model now has a plain!
-Loses all depth info in prediction INVESTIGATE!!
+Loses all depth info in prediction
+    - Next idea: Map depthmap to 0-1 by finding out max an minimal values present int depth frames at the beginning of training.
+        RESULTS MUST BE ADDED HERE!

-- [ ] generate augmented dataset by applying augmentation in 3d space
+- [X] generate augmented dataset by applying augmentation in 3d space

+    Script located in data_processing/augment_in_3d.py
+    The script generates N random augmentations of each data tuple.
+    The augmentation contains a random rotation with max rotation values (default 5 degreees) and a translation in m.
+    The augmented data tuples get saved in the given out dir, concatenated with an index.

+- [ ] TRY to find out, if augmentation does really improve learning!

-- [ ] Check tensor datatypes.
+- [X] Check tensor datatypes.
 Looks like some depth maps have uint16.
 Is that oke?

+    realsense depth maps are uint16.
+Since there unit is millimeters, that should be oke.

+- [ ] why does the unet perform so bad on our dataset, but so good on the trained on?! (overfitted)